 Place the remaining half of the slider buns on top, slice, and enjoy!

-TIP: Serve with our crispy homemade baked French fries!
+TIP: Serve with our crispy homemade baked French fries and ketchup!

 Can You Build the Sliders First, Then Bake?

-With many slider recipes, you build your sandwiches first and then bake everything together in the pan.
+With many slider recipes, you build your sandwiches first and then bake everything together in the baking dish.
 However, since we are using hamburger meat, we want to make sure that the ground beef is cooked all the way.